aftabalam01/nlpautocomplete/README.md

-This is an experiment with using a GRU classifier, and its in progress.
+# This is an experiment with using a GRU classifier, and it's in progress.
 # Character-level Autocomplete

 This repo contains a character-based language model to predict next 3 best characters that can be surfaced in an autocomplete interface.